Nickel Plate Road 759: Excursion service

 In 1969, No. 759 was painted blue and gold for a special train celebrating the 100th anniversary of the driving of the golden spike.
-This train, dubbed the Golden Spike Centennial Limited, took No. 759 as far away as Omaha, Nebraska.
+This train, dubbed the Golden Spike Centennial Limited, took No. 759 as far away as Kansas City, Missouri, where Union Pacific 8444 would take over.
 After returning home from the Golden Spike Centennial Limited, No. 759 was returned to her Nickel Plate Road livery and ran two excursions for Steamtown, one of which was to Scranton, Pennsylvania, Steamtown's future home.
 In 1970, this engine pulled a "High Iron" excursion from Hoboken to Binghamton, over the Erie Lackawanna main line, stayed over night in Binghamton, and then it returned to Hoboken.
 In September of that year, No. 759 pulled an excursion on the Western Maryland (WM) mainline between Cumberland and Haegerstown, Maryland.

 On May 1, 1971, the day Amtrak began operations, No. 759 was given the duty to haul the final run of Norfolk and Western's (N&W) Pocahontas passenger train from Roanoke to Norfolk, Virginia.
 It was repainted in a shiny black paint with "NORFOLK AND WESTERN" letterings plastered on to its tender.
 Additionally, it wore a Hancock long-bell 3-chime whistle, which came from one of the streamlined N&W class J 4-8-4 steam locomotives.

 After a few excursions over the Boston and Maine and Central Vermont in late 1973, No. 759 was placed into storage at the Delaware and Hudson's roundhouse in Rouses Point, New York for the winter.
 While it was in storage, D&H employees had neglected to completely drain the 759's boiler and left water in it which froze causing a considerable amount of damage to No. 759's boiler tubes.
 As a result, Steamtown sued the D&H for the damage it caused to the locomotive and won.
 As a settlement for the damage, the D&H had some repairs made to No. 759, and after some follow-up work back at Steamtown, No. 759 was test fired in 1975.
 In 1977 some more repairs were made to get No. 759 legally operational, but after a boiler flue failed during a hydrostatic test, it was decided that No. 759 would remain a static display piece.

-No. 759 joined the rest of the Steamtown collection in 1984 when it was moved from Bellows Falls, Vermont to Scranton, Pennsylvania.
-After the move to Scranton, No. 759 was placed on display in the former Delaware, Lackawanna & Western (DLW) rail yard with the rest of the collection.
-In 1988, Steamtown and most of its collection became part of the newly formed Steamtown National Historic Site (NHS).